matrix-org/matrix.org/content/docs/developers/_index.md

 then stay in touch to synchronise their copy of the room.

-Whenever the homeserver receives new events, it's in charge of parsing them, perform checks on the event, and take action accordingly (e.g. add a specific user to a specific room when it receives a room join event).
+Whenever the homeserver receives new events, it's in charge of parsing them, perform checks on the event, and take action accordingly (e.g. sending messages from users on the homeserver to other participating homeservers, or distributing messages from other participating homeservers to users).
 The expected behaviour of homeservers is described fully in the [Matrix Specification](https://spec.matrix.org).

 You can find a list of existing homeserver implementations in the [Ecosystem > Servers](/ecosystem/servers) section of this website.
-Some of them are open source, so you can explore how they work.
+Most of them are open source, so you can explore how they work.
 Please also refer to their documentation if you want to deploy them either for testing or in production.